dirac-institute/sorcha/README.md

 ## Collaboration
-This effort is a collaboration between the University of Washington, Queen's University Belfast, and the University of Illinois at Urbana-Champaign
+This effort is a collaboration between the University of Washington's DIRAC Institute, Queen's University Belfast, and the University of Illinois at Urbana-Champaign